Vishandi Rudy Keneta's Project Portfolio Page

 - New Feature: Added the ability to view a

-’s schedule in detail.- What it does: Allows the user to view a
+Person’s schedule in detail.- What it does: Allows the user to view a

-’s schedule and upcoming schedule for the upcoming week. - Justification: Listing all the events for a
+Person’s schedule and upcoming schedule for the upcoming week. - Justification: Listing all the events for a

-’s detailed schedule. - Highlights: The challenging parts of implementing this feature is in the changes I need to make in the GUI and filtering out the events that are going to occur at a particular date.
+Personin his/her card will make the schedule really hard to read and sometimes it could make the list very long.
+To mitigate this issue, we decided to make another panel (placed on the right) for the user to see thePerson’s detailed schedule. - Highlights: The challenging parts of implementing this feature is in the changes I need to make in the GUI and filtering out the events that are going to occur at a particular date.
 As the

-s in UniGenda can be a Daily, Weekly, and BiWeekly, the latter part is tricky, because even a small mistake can make the display doesn’t work.
+Events in UniGenda can be a Daily, Weekly, and BiWeekly, the latter part is tricky, because even a small mistake can make the display doesn’t work.
 Thankfully, hanqinilnix and tyanhan continuously helped me to fix the issues.

 - What it does: Allows the user to view a